 “Yes, I know this year she volunteered 20 hours per week in a nursing home, saved 15 puppies from drowning, received stellar feedback from 20 clients, recruited 5 extraordinary staff, trained our whole team increasing productivity by 20% and won a Nobel prize…but that’s the high standard we would expect from all our employees.
 Let’s give her a 3 out of 5.”

-I am a strong advocate of encouraging people to achieve their goals, especially if they have shown themselves to have potential, play well with others and have a good attitude.
+I am a strong advocate of encouraging leadership to help people to achieve their goals.
+Especially if they have shown themselves to have potential, play well with others and have a good attitude.
 If someone showing this potential wants to try for a promotion because they think they can do the job, who am I to stand in their way as their manager?
 But there are those that show the opposite behaviour.
 They talk people down, try to “manage expectations” and prevent them from taking that next step.

 Remember that “you miss 100% of the shots you don’t take”.
 I play basketball myself and I personally only miss 80% of my shots.
-But what I’m saying is – encourage your staff to take that shot.
+But what I’m saying is – encouraging leadership is convincing your staff to take that shot.
 When you are managing people who have potential and capability, encourage them by pulling them up towards you rather than pushing them down until they’re “ready”.

 Why the discouraging leader exists